 Right of Way Permits

-We will now need a copy of the company’s liability insurance and an annual security bond in the amount of $10,000.
+We need a copy of the company’s liability insurance and an annual security bond in the amount of $10,000.
 We will not be able to schedule inspections for any sidewalks and approaches until we have these documents on file in our office.
 Both documents are needed to comply.

 141.08 BOND, CERTIFICATE OF INSURANCE AND SPECIAL DEPOSIT OR ANNUAL BOND REQUIREMENTS.

 1. Indemnifying Bond or Certificate of Insurance.
 Before a work permit is issued as herein provided, the applicant shall deposit with the City an indemnifying bond payable to the City, or file a certificate of insurance in favor of the City in such amounts of not less than $100,000.00 for any one person killed or injured, $300,000.00 for total liability for all persons killed or injured in one accident and $50,000.00 for any property damage incurred as a result of an accident.

 A. The indemnifying bond or certificate of insurance shall indemnifying and save harmless the City, its officers, employees, agents and representatives against any and all damages, claims, losses, demands, judgments, actions or causes of actions, including payments made under the workmen's compensation laws and any costs including attorney fees arising out of or in connection with the excavation or tunneling and other works covered by the excavation work permit or for which the City, City Council, or any City officer, employee, agent or representative may be held liable by reason of any accident or injury to any person, including the work permit holder, its agents or employees, or any property through the fault of the work permit holder, its agents or employees, either in not properly guarding the excavation or the maintenance of the excavation or for any other injury resulting from the negligence, wrongful acts, faults or misconduct on the part of the work permit holder, its agents or employees.